17. Translation (XLAT) Tables Library

 lib/xlat_tables directory but it is less flexible and doesn’t

-However, please note that version 2 is still in active development and is not considered stable yet.
+However, please note that version 2 and the MPU version are still in active development and is not considered stable yet.
 Hence, compatibility breaks might be introduced.

-From this point onwards, this document will implicitly refer to version 2 of the library.
+From this point onwards, this document will implicitly refer to version 2 of the library, unless stated otherwise.

 This section presents some of the key concepts and data structures used in the translation tables library.